Yuncun/AbusiveGymReminder/README.md

 <a href='https://play.google.com/store/apps/details?id=com.pipit.agc&utm_source=global_co&utm_medium=prtnr&utm_content=Mar2515&utm_campaign=PartBadge&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="75px"/></a>

-Abusive Gym Reminder automatically keeps track of your gym attendance using GPS, and sends you a loser when you miss gym days.
+Abusive Gym Reminder automatically keeps track of your gym attendance using GPS, and calls you a loser when you miss gym days.

 ## How it works

-* **Find you gym** Use geofences to automatically check if you've been near your gym
+* **Find you gym** Use a place picker to find your gym by name or by map
 * **Choose your gym days** Choose your goals for the week
-* **Get Abused** If you dont go to your gym on a given day, you'll receive an abusive message the next morning
+* **Get Abused** If you dont go near your gym on a gym day, you'll receive an abusive notification the next morning

 **Warning** Abusive Gym Reminder may contain offensive messages.
 You can adjust the abuse mode in the app.